Total Request Live: Revivals (2014–2016)

 On June 25, 2014, MTV announced that they would bring back Total Request Live for a one-off special edition on July 2, presented by MTV personality Sway with recording artist Ariana Grande, who performed her single "Problem" and premiered her song "Break Free", as well as having her hip hop knowledge tested in a "Hip Hop Mix Up" game.
 The special was titled Total Ariana Live and was broadcast from MTV's Times Square studio in front of a live audience.
 Grande called it "a huge honor" to bring back TRL.
 The episode drew an average of 456,000 viewers.

 On September 27, 2016, as part of MTV's Elect This campaign, the network revived the program for a one-hour live special called Total Registration Live.
 It was simulcast on MTV's website, app, Facebook and YouTube pages, and ElectThis.com.
-It was hosted by Nessa and featured performances by Ty Dolla $ign from his politically motivated mixtape Campaign.
+It was hosted by Nessa and featured performances by Ty Dolla Sign from his politically motivated mixtape Campaign.
 Kendall Jenner appeared in Times Square on behalf of Rock the Vote, and Ana Marie Cox and Jamil Smith from MTV News appeared on-air for segments.
 There were other appearances by Joss Whedon, Camila Cabello, Vic Mensa, Natalia Dyer, and Mack Wilds.
 Stories of millennials who have been activists were spotlighted.

 MTV Classic

 Following the launch of MTV Classic on August 1, 2016, music video blocks have consistently aired on the network under the name Total Request Playlist.
-When broadcast, however, this is merely an automated playlist of pop, rap/hip-hop, R&B, and rock videos from the late 1990s to the early 2000s.
+However, this is merely an automated playlist of pop, rap/hip-hop, R&B, and rock videos from the late 1990s to the 2000s.